1 - Setting up for the Bootstrap Installer

 BdpInstallx.x.x_Linux_<BDP_version>.sh

-Updating the BDP.Config File for the Static Installer
+Update the BDP.Config File for the Static Installer.

 The steps mentioned in this section are applicable only for the Static Installer approach to install the Big Data Protector.